bartdzkan/terraform-azurerm-vault-consul/README.md

 https://github.com/hashicorp/terraform-azurerm-vault

 https://github.com/hashicorp/terraform-azurerm-consul

 Originally made by [Gruntwork](http://www.gruntwork.io/).

 I have merged the two projects, and updated the code.
-Since the repo has not been updated or maintained for over a year.
+Since the two repo's has not been updated or maintained for over a year.

 # Vault and Consul Azure Module